bbatsov/solarized-emacs/README.md

 # Customisations

+## Theme specific settings
 If you don't like low-contrast modeline or fringe, you can `customize` them either by doing `M-x customize-group solarized` or setting the values using elisp code:

 ```lisp
 ;; make the fringe stand out from the background
 (setq solarized-distinct-fringe-background t)